fbarresi/TwinCAT.JsonExtension/README.md

 ```

-Have fun using this simple package and don't forget to star this project!
+Have fun using this simple package and don't forget to **star this project**!

+## Referenced projects
+Whould you like to see the power of **TwinCAT.JsonExtension** in action?

+Then checkout [BeckhoffHttpClient](https://github.com/fbarresi/BeckhoffHttpClient), an _unofficial_ TwinCAT function for HTTP requests.